fivetran/dbt_recharge/README.md

 ```

 ## Step 4: Enable/disable models and sources
 Your Recharge connector may not sync every table that this package expects.
-If you do not have the `ONE_TIME_PRODUCT` and/or `CHARGE_TAX_LINE` tables synced, add the corresponding variable(s) to your root `dbt_project.yml` file to disable these sources:
+If you do not have the `CHECKOUT`, `ONE_TIME_PRODUCT` and/or `CHARGE_TAX_LINE` tables synced, add the corresponding variable(s) to your root `dbt_project.yml` file to disable these sources:

 ```yml
 vars: